shellninja/Slosstech2025/README.md

 ## License & Usage

 This presentation and associated materials are shared for educational purposes.
-Please reference appropriately when using content from this presentation.
+All opinions are my own and not of my employer.
 ---

 *"Security isn't just about preventing attacks - it's about enabling sustainable innovation."*

-## Contributing

-Found a broken link or have suggestions for additional resources?
-Please open an issue or submit a pull request.

-## Changelog

-- **2025-01-XX** - Initial release with 2025 OWASP Top 10 for LLMs updates
-- Resources compiled from AI in Production and Sloss.tech/dev conference presentations